Can You Tow An Automatic Car?

 New modern car interior

 You can tow an automatic car, but you must raise the driven axle (or axles) away from the road.
-That is, you can’t pull an automatic behind your companion’s vehicle, connected by a towing cable.
+That is, you can’t pull an automatic behind your companion’s vehicle, connected by a towing rope.

 If your car is front-wheel-drive, the driven axle is at the front.
 If it’s a rear-wheel-drive, it’s at the rear.